Supply Chain Initiatives

 Future Areas of Focus

-In the next few years, we will focus on the following areas to further strengthen our supply chain.
+In addition to the initiatives above, we are focusing on the following areas to further enhance our supply chain and strengthen our partnerships with suppliers.

 |